 At the end of the 2019 baseball season, 25 former major-league baseball players who had seen military service in World War II survived.

-One of them is Massachusetts native George Edward Yankowski, who served in the United States Army and saw combat with General George S. Patton’s Third Army.
-At age 96, this ex-catcher says he’ll never forget his wartime encounters with legends like Babe Ruth if he lives to be 100.
-Based on his active lifestyle, he's likely to reach that milestone.
+One of them was Massachusetts native George Edward Yankowski, who served in the United States Army and saw combat with General George S. Patton’s Third Army.
+At age 96, this ex-catcher said he’d never forget his wartime encounters with legends like Babe Ruth if he lived to be 100.
+Based on his active lifestyle, he made it to 97.

 Yankowski played in parts of two seasons in the majors — 1942 with the Philadelphia Athletics and 1949 with the Chicago White Sox.
 He worked behind the plate in six games for the Athletics and in six more with the White Sox, also appearing in another six games as a pinch-hitter.

 His first games in professional baseball were those six for Philadelphia, at age 19.
 The first time he played minor-league ball was almost four years later, after the war.

 He got a base hit in the first game he started for Connie Mack's A's, but his career batting average was just .161.
 He drove in two runs for both the A's and White Sox.
 In 35 fielding chances he never committed an error.

 George was born in Cambridge, Massachusetts, on November 19, 1922, to Polish immigrants Voslov and Stefania (Tokarski) Yankowski.
 Voslov worked as a tool and die maker, and a machinist for Hood Rubber Company in Watertown, Massachusetts, which became B.F.
 Goodrich.
 The family lived in Watertown and had six children: Ida, Edith, Victor, George, Elizabeth, and Robert.